COS301-SE-2024/Dispute-Resolution-Engine/docs/SoftwareRequirements.md

         2. Ensures accurate text analysis, sentiment analysis, and summary generation in various languages.

 ### Wow Factors

 1. Advanced Analytics

     1. Comprehensive Analytics Engine
         1. Aggregates data from resolved disputes.
         2. Uses statistical analysis and machine learning to identify trends, commonalities, and anomalies in dispute resolution processes.
         3. Generates visual reports and dashboards that provide actionable insights for mediators, legal professionals, and system administrators.
         4. Supports predictive analytics to forecast dispute outcomes and identify factors that influence successful resolutions.

 2. Customizable dispute resolution workflows.

+    1. Dynamic Workflow Designer
+        1. Provides a user-friendly interface for designing workflows with swappable elements.
+        2. Supports the creation of multiple workflow templates for different types of disputes and user roles.
+        3. Enables customization of each step in the workflow, including timelines, required actions, notifications, and approval processes.
+        4. Integrates with the core workflow engine to ensure seamless execution of custom workflows.

-3. AI-driven mediation suggestions.
+3. AI-driven Mediation Suggestions.

+    1. AI Mediation Assistance
+        1. Analyzes the details of the dispute, including evidence, statements, and historical data.
+        2. Uses natural language processing and machine learning algorithms to generate suggestions for potential settlement options and negotiation strategies.
+        3. Provides real-time recommendations to mediators during sessions, helping them navigate complex issues and guide parties towards resolution.
+        4. Continuously learns from past mediation sessions to improve the accuracy and relevance of its suggestions.
+        5. Integrates with the Resolution Support Tools to offer a cohesive mediation assistance experience.

 ## User Stories - [Link to User Stories](UserStories.md)